livz/livz.github.io/_posts/2012-07-05-Parsing-MBR.md

 ---
-title:  "Parsing the MbR"
+title:  "Parsing the MBR"
 ---

 ![Logo](/assets/images/mbr.png)

 ## Overview
-The Master Boot Record([MBR](http://en.wikipedia.org/wiki/Master_boot_record)) contains the boot code and information about the partition table.
+The Master Boot Record ([MBR](http://en.wikipedia.org/wiki/Master_boot_record)) contains the boot code and information about the partition table.
 It resides in the first 512 bytes (first sector) of a bootable disk.
 The boot loader is in the **first 446 bytes of MBR**.
-A backup of MBR can help recover after a partition table corruption.
-Let's understand the MBR info and disk geometry in an easy way.
+A backup of MBR can help with recovery after a partition table corruption.
+Let's understand the MBR info and disk geometry in a structured way.

 ## Linux: *dd* and *file* commands